 - You’re in someone’s house

-The History of Casa Particulars
+The History of Casa Particulars in Cuba

 The special period (“Periodo Especial”) of the early 1990s was, for Cuba, an extended period of intense economic pressure for the country.
 It began in 1991 and was primarily due to the dissolution of the Soviet Union, which provided nearly 80% of its imports.
 Equally, Cuba lost nearly 80% of her exports to the Soviet Union.
 Cuba imported most of its petroleum products from the USSR and lost this almost overnight.
 Cuba also exported unused amounts of this Soviet petroleum to other countries and therefore lost the income that this generated.
 This fundamentally changed, not just transport, but agriculture and the availability of foodstuffs.
 Power outages were common, and food shortages were rife.